Why study this course

 This is a four-year full-time degree, consisting of 120 credits a year.
 Each year in Cardiff is divided into an autumn and a spring semester and has a modular structure.
 Most Cardiff modules are worth 10 or 20 credits Depending on where you spend your year abroad, the semester and module structure may differ in Year 3 of the programme.

-You will take a minimum of 80 credits and a maximum of 120 credits in Music in year one.
-Students on this course can choose to study modules outside of Music, subject to availability.
+You’ll take a minimum of 80 credits in Music in year 1 (i.e. four modules).
+You can choose to study modules outside of the school’s modules, subject to availability.

 |Module title||Module code||Credits|